MischaU8/yumyum/modelling/modeling-a-3-button-remote_kpjuT4WOFRQ.md

 yum yum
-Floyd here with a quick look at modeling a three button remote and plasticity start by creating a simple curve and mirror it horizontally and then vertically to create the silhouette of a
+Floyd here with a quick look at modeling a three button remote in Plasticity start by creating a simple curve and mirror it horizontally and then vertically to create the silhouette of a